 Since the student is also evaluating the organization as a possible field placement site, the student should come to the interview prepared to ask as well as answer questions.
 Asking thoughtful questions about services and policies will convey to the organization's representatives that the student is prepared and genuinely interested in the placement.
 Interviews may occur in person, video conferencing, or by phone.
-In any case, students should not offer unsolicited personal information or answer any personal questions that seem inappropriate.
+In any case, students should plan to be available for the interview early, in professional attire, and be enthusiastic.
+Students should not offer unsolicited personal information or answer any personal questions that seem inappropriate.
 Field education staff provides students' résumés to the agency.
 However, if an interview is in person, students should take additional copies of their resumes to the interview.
 Students should also review the MSW Program Manual and Field Manual prior to their interview.